Easy Coleslaw Recipe

 It’s likely you’ll have 1/4 of the cabbage left depending on the size of the heads.
 If so wrap up in plastic wrap tightly to avoid it oxidizing or molding.

-Combine Dressing Ingredients
+Combine Coleslaw Dressing

 • If it tastes too much like mayo, add more Dijon in small amounts and some lemon juice.